bradegan/CS5007/Lab4_MultiprocessingArtists/README.md

 **Discuss with your partner:** (And write 1 sentence about your findings here)

-We confirmed there are 8 cores on the ssh machine.
-It printed it many times.
+We found there are 8 CPU cores available for each of the 30 machines on the server.

 ### Task 2 - fork() parallelism